Mingze28/Cloud-Monitor-Documentation-/README.md

 - Add additional filters

 Filters can help you focus on specific areas.
+To add filters for subscriptions:
   1. Add parameters for your workbook
   <img src ="https://user-images.githubusercontent.com/54704393/124579000-51d51a80-de81-11eb-97ad-e2572a961e38.png" width="500">